maestrano/impac-angular/README.md

 ```
 ### Optional Configurations
 [TODO: Expand on this section]<br>
-There are other new provider services for dynamically configuring impac-angular on an app by app basis.
+There are other provider services for dynamically configuring impac-angular on an app by app basis.
 For example, there is a routes provider for configuring api end-points and such.
 There is a theming provider for configuring chart colour themes and soon more.
-There is a assets provider for configuring static assets.
+There is an assets provider for configuring static assets.

 ### Developement